HackYourFuture-CPH/JavaScript/JavaScript3/Week9/classwork/exercises.md

 2. Apply the methods you have created on the `myCV` object.
 Create a few `Job` and `Education` objects and add them to your CV.

-3. Log `myCV` to the console.

-4. Remove a job and an education from `myCV`.
+3. Remove a job and an education from `myCV`.

-5. Log `myCV` to the console, again, and check that the objects were removed correctly.
+4. Log `myCV` to the console, again, and check that the objects were removed correctly.

 ### Part 4: